André Courrèges

 André Courrèges ([andʁe kuʁɛʒ]; 9 March 1923 – 7 January 2016) was a French fashion designer.
 He was particularly known for his streamlined 1960s designs influenced by modernism and futurism, exploiting modern technology and new fabrics.
 Courrèges defined the go-go boot and along with Mary Quant, is one of the designers credited with inventing the miniskirt.
+He founded the Courrèges fashion house alongside his wife Coqueline Courrèges.

 Early life

 Courrèges was born in the city of Pau within the Bearnese region of the Pyrenees.
-He wanted to pursue design in art school but his father, a butler disapproved his passion as he wanted him to be an engineer.
+He wanted to pursue design in art school but his father, a butler, disapproved of his passion as he wanted him to be an engineer.
 Courrèges attended École Nationale des Ponts-et-Chaussées (École des ponts ParisTech).
 During World War II, he became a pilot for the French Air Force.

 Career

+Early beginnings

-In 1945, at 25, after studying to be a civil engineer, Courrèges went to Paris to work at the fashion house Jeanne Lafaurie.
+In 1945, at 22, after studying to be a civil engineer, Courrèges went to Paris to work at the fashion house Jeanne Lafaurie.
 A few months later, he went to work for Cristóbal Balenciaga.
 Courrèges worked for Balenciaga for 10 years mastering the cut and construction of garments.

+Courrèges

+1961-63

 In 1961, Courrèges launched his own fashion house.
+For the first couple of years of its existence, Courrèges was known for well-tailored suits and dresses with geometric seaming, clean lines, and the standard knee-length hemlines of the time.
+His superbly cut trousers also attracted notice.
+His designs' style was shaped by Balenciaga, with garments that were well sculpted for women.

+His clientele were mature and conservative women with high disposable income.

-He became known for extremely simple, geometric, modern designs, including the "little white dress" and pants for women.
-They were often paired with low-heeled white ankle boots, a style that became known as the Courrèges boot, and evolved into the popular go-go boot.
-His clientele were mature and conservative woman with high disposable income.
-His designs style was shaped by Balenciaga with garments that were well sculpted for women.
+In 1963, he began to be known for extremely simple, geometric, modern designs, trousers for women, and a predilection for white, including the "little white dress."
+His slim fall 1963 trousers extended in a clean line onto the top of the foot.
+Designers that season showed women's boots of all heights for the first time, establishing a norm that would continue in autumn collections for at least the next fifteen years.
+Courrèges's clothes for 1963 were often paired with flat, slim-shafted boots to the lower calf, made for him by Delicata.
+The white versions attracted particular attention and became known as the Courrèges boot, which evolved into the popular go-go boot.
+Boots of this shape would be a staple of his collections for the next two years.

-Courrège's autumn 1964 collection evolved the fashion industry with modern, futuristic designs that were unheard of during the time.
-The collection included tailored tunics and trousers which were paired with his version of the miniskirt.
-"He paired his shorter skirts with white or colored leather, calf-high boots that added a confident flair to the ensemble.
-This look became one of the most important fashion developments of the decade and was widely copied."